monarch-initiative/monochrom/README.md

 Currently we use obolibrary PURLs, but this could potentially be changed to e.g. w3ids, depending on discussion re databases in OBO

+Until this is released, you can browse either:

+ * chr.owl -- multiple species in one ontology, with minimal imports merged
+ * [components](components/) -- one file per species, both OWL and YAML

 ## About

 This "ontology" is a direct conversion of metadata about chromosomes and chromosome bands obtained from UCSC